-- Film your house by walking around it four complete times.
+- Film your house by walking around it FOUR complete times.
 The first two passes, walk clockwise.
-The second two passes walk counter-clockwise.
-If you’re using a drone to film, remember that the sides of the building are more important that the roof: strafe the sides at different elevations. (see drone instructions.)
+The second two passes, walk counter-clockwise.

 - Stay in constant motion while filming.
 Do not stand still – it’s the movement that makes the scan work.
 Standing still and turning (like a lighthouse) doesn’t count.
 Keep walking.

 - Film at a distance from the house so that the entire house is visible on screen, if possible.
 For most houses that’s a distance of at least 40 feet.
 If you cannot get at least 10 feet from your house on the ground, consider getting drone footage from the air.

 - When going around a corner (for example: when transitioning from the front to the side) try to capture as much of the two sides on the screen at the same time.
 Some people are tempted to just film the sides; instead try to get good coverage of the corner.

 Example video (speeded up):